Skip to main content

 LEAD 400.
 Advanced Leadership.
 3 Credits.

 An in-depth analysis of the applications of leadership skills in a variety of contexts, including an experiential analysis of self (and others) as a leader within context.
 Students will demonstrate creative and critical thinking about leadership, communicate effectively in oral and written format, and apply networking concepts and leadership skills in an applied setting.
-Prerequisites: LEAD 101, completion of one ethics course, and enrollment in the minor.
+Prerequisite: LEAD 101, completion of one ethics course, and enrollment in the minor.
 S.

 MGMT 501.
 Quantitative Analysis for Management Decisions.
 3 Credits.